NEW: A police official says the judge's injury is "extremely serious" but not "life threatening"

 “This injury, although extremely serious, does not appear to be life-threatening at this time,” Spangler said.

 As Kocurek recovers, authorities are trying to track down who shot her and why.

 Early Saturday, though, “we don’t have a lot of information,” said Spangler.
 “Unfortunately, this occurred during the darkness.”

 Court’s presiding judge since 1999

 Kocurek has been the presiding judge of the 390th District Court since January 1999, according to her official webpage.
-She's had her hand in many cases in that time, including high-profile political cases involving former Texas Gov. Rick Perry and U.S. House Majority Leader Tom Delay.
+She’s had her hand in many cases in that time, including high-profile political cases involving former Texas Gov. Rick Perry and former U.S. House Majority Leader Tom DeLay.

 Authorities haven’t given any indication, either way.

-Still, there are several examples of judges and prosecutors being targeted in the United States in recent years.
+In recent years, several judges and prosecutors have been targeted in the United States.

 Texas prosecutors killed in 2013